How to deliver personalization without getting too close for comfort.

 Of course, the creep factor is in the eye of the consumer, and what’s creepy to some may be “cool” to others - for example, millennials are more comfortable with the notion of personalization than older generations.
 In fact, a 2015 Accenture survey found that almost three times the number of millennials (17%) versus boomers (6%) prefer reminders to grab needed items while shopping.

 For those who are less comfortable with technology, there exists a sense of weariness: what if something happens?
 Will my identity be compromised?

 For grocery retailers, the question becomes: how can the business benefit from personalization without sacrificing customer trust?
 Before getting started, companies may need to reevaluate their goals.
 Many organizations want to understand how to use personalization to increase revenue, foster loyalty and boost customer satisfaction.
-But ultimately, those elements are a byproduct of a properly established program.
+Ultimately, those elements are a byproduct of a properly established program.

 The first, most important stepping stone is to put the consumer at the center of the experience.
 Retailers can do so by:

 - Asking customers what they want to get out of the experience across various channels